-CRC, along with other partner agencies, residents, and volunteers, organizes an annual summer festival, Sunday in the Park, at Lord Dufferin Public School.
+CRC, along with other partner agencies, residents, and volunteers, organizes an annual summer festival, Sunday in the Park.
 Thousands of people came to enjoy an impressive line-up of local entertainers, children’s performers, food vendors, market places, raffle prizes and a large community barbeque.
 This much awaited, daylong event is a time where we all come together to meet one another and celebrate the vibrancy and diversity of the Regent Park community.

 In addition to meeting the needs of the community through our various programs, the CRC also advocates for legislative change to make the lives of those who experience poverty better.